 4. In about two minutes, bear left as an unmarked trail departs to your right (most likely the “Trail closed” trail we saw a moment ago).

 6. In the first mile of this hike, you’ll ascend 620 feet.
 After that, it’s a rolling up-and-down affair with no extended climbs to speak of.
-For now, just follow those white blazes up, up and up.
+For now, just follow those green blazes up, up and up.

 The next point of interest took us about 30 minutes to reach, near the top of that 620-foot climb.
 You’ll hop up onto an open rock face (careful to follow the trail onto that rock face, and not the unmarked trail that heads off to your left).